tskit-dev/pyslim/docs/vignette_coalescent_diversity.rst

    print(f"There are {ts.num_mutations} present at {ts.num_sites} distinct sites.")
    print(f"Of these, {np.sum(num_stacked > 1)} have more than one stacked mutation,")
    print(f"and {np.sum(old_mut)} were produced by msprime.")
+   # There are 697 present at 696 distinct sites.
+   # Of these, 1 have more than one stacked mutation,
+   # and 668 were produced by msprime.

 Most of the mutations were present as initial diversity, but a few were added during the course of the simulation.